S1lv2d3r4n/s1lv2d3r4n.github.io/countryballs.md

 ## Behavior and Mechanics
 A random quantity of 0-5 other countryballs spawns alongside the player during World Generation.
-There is a 50% chance for one of these countryballs to be a Blankball (id: `127`) which can be added to the [Player](player.md)'s country.
+There is a `50%` chance for one of these countryballs to be a blank white "Blankball" (id: `127`) which can be added to the Player's country.

+### Breeding
+You can breed Countryballs of the opposite gender together (countryball type does NOT matter) by going near the other Countryball and pressing `B`
+on your keyboard

+### In Asylum Mode
-~In Asylum Mode, all Countryballs that didnt spawn as a part of your country or as Blankballs are hostile~
+In Asylum Mode, all Countryballs that did not spawn as a part of your country or as Blankballs are hostile towards the Player.
+Breeding is disabled in Asylum Mode and therefore, more countryballs for your country are impossible to obtain unless you can find Blankballs.

 ## List of Countryballs and IDs/Internal Names